Making an Impact through our Global Grassroots Giving

 At the end of each fiscal year, we take the profits set aside for giving and allocate it to aligned partners who have requested funding for specific projects.
 Projects are reviewed by our internal team to ensure that they meet our strict criteria for direct impact.
 Once approved projects are funded, we receive reporting on the ongoing results.

-Since 2009, World Centric has been able to donate over $7.9M to fund more than 216 projects.
+Since 2009, World Centric has been able to donate over $9M to fund hundreds of projects worldwide.
 Your purchases make this possible.

 We look for projects with high impact addressing basic needs in communities experiencing extreme poverty with a preference for systemic approaches and local community empowerment and engagement.

-World Centric provides funding for projects that meet specific criteria aligned with the impact we hope to have in the world.
+World Centric provides funding for projects aligned with the impact we hope to have in the world.
 We do not typically donate to the general fund of a non-profit.
-We look for projects that have a significant positive impact in providing basic needs for communities and the environment, while making the most efficient and effective use of funding to achieve those results.
+We look for organizations that have a significant positive impact in providing basic needs for communities and the environment, while making the most efficient and effective use of funding to achieve those results.
 Are we a good fit for your organization?

-Basic needs infrastructure such as food systems, clean water, shelter, education (women+girls), health care, sanitation, ad economic development
+Basic needs infrastructure such as food systems, clean water, shelter, education (women+girls), health care, sanitation, and economic development

 Community-driven models and locally sourced solutions